Unstoppable Attack: Label-Only Model Inversion via Conditional Diffusion Model: ATTACK METHOD DESIGN

 \subsubsection{Selecting an auxiliary dataset}

 To achieve better generator results, it is essential to choose an auxiliary dataset that closely resembles the training set in terms of data distribution and task relevance.
 Previous research \cite{struppek2022plug} has demonstrated that the auxiliary dataset significantly affects the results of the generator.
 For instance, if the target model is for face recognition but the generator is trained on an oil painting face dataset, the inversion attack results will produce unsatisfactory oil painting images of the target face.
 Additionally, we opted for a larger-scale public dataset and preprocess to extract a considerable amount of feature information.
-By learning from these public features, the generated results can approximate private ones.
+The generated results can approximate private ones by learning from these public features.
 For instance, for face image recovery, the auxiliary data should include only facial regions to avoid background influence and enable direct learning by the generator.